 Types Of Home Construction Suitable For the Tropics

 In areas at risk of hurricanes and tropical storms, you’ll have to put in deep pilings and raise the first floor above ground level to avoid water damage.
 Depending on the area and the depth and type of pilings, these can cost as much as US$3,000 to $5,000 each.
-A medical doctor who recently finished his house in the Belize City area told us his foundation and pilings ran him $100,000. – or a third of the cost of his modest house.
+A medical doctor who recently finished his house in the Belize City area told us his foundation and pilings ran him $100,000. – or a third of the cost of his modest home, and this did not include the cost of the lot.
 Belize City is an extreme example as the terrain is swampy and it is not uncommon for people who skimp on their foundations to end up with tilted houses that have to be abandoned or demolished.

-Reinforced concrete is the preferred construction.
+Reinforced concrete is the preferred construction for house foundation slabs and walls, topped off with industrial galvalume roofing resting on pressure-treated wood, or metal beams.
 Hurricane straps and rafter ties are inexpensive protection against having the roof blown away.
-Most insurance companies in Belize no longer will cover traditional thatch construction, and some also will not cover wood frame construction if the house is on the coast or cayes.
+For utmost security, a concrete roof is preferred.
+But this can be expensive because of the load on walls and foundations, and extra attention must be given to the aesthetics of your property.
+Insurance companies in Belize no longer will cover traditional thatch construction, and some also will not cover wood frame construction if the house is on the coast or cayes.

 Insurance if available at all will vary with the construction: Wood frame construction in coastal or island areas will incur annual premiums of up to 2 to 4% of value, whereas steel construction will see premiums of around 1.25% of value and reinforced concrete about 1.5% or less.